Select Department

 Arturia DrumBrute

 Based on the best of the best in terms of analog sounds; DrumBrute allows you to create exciting drum beats.
-Boasting two kick drums, a wide range of snare settings, two hi-hats, reverse cymbals, zap, and more.
+It boasts two kick drums, a wide range of snare settings, two hi-hats, reverse cymbals, zap, and more.

-• True analog drum machine with 17 drum sounds
+• True analog drum machine with 17 sounds.

 SHOP: Arturia DrumBrute